Phreno/lazymvn/README.md

 - Cache is validated against current POM hash
 - If POM changed, modules are re-parsed
 - If unchanged, cached modules are used instantly

+### Profile & Starter Caching
+To improve startup performance, LazyMVN also caches:

+**Profiles Cache** (`~/.config/lazymvn/profiles/<project-hash>.json`):
+- Maven profiles detected via `mvn help:all-profiles`
+- Loaded instantly on subsequent launches
+- Press `Ctrl+K` to refresh if profiles change

+**Starters Cache** (`~/.config/lazymvn/starters/<project-hash>.json`):
+- Spring Boot main classes discovered by scanning dependencies
+- Auto-scanned on first load if cache is empty
+- Allows instant starter selection without rescanning
+- Press `Ctrl+K` to refresh if dependencies change

+> **Tip**: Use `Ctrl+K` at any time to force a refresh of both caches.
+This is useful after adding new Maven profiles or Spring Boot dependencies.

 ### Command Execution
 For **multi-module projects**: